 6. Caregiver the caregivers

-By caring for of themselves, caregivers are better able to take care of Sundown Syndrome sufferers.
+By caring for themselves, caregivers are better able to take care of Sundown Syndrome sufferers.
 Dementia patients may be triggered by the simple factor of a tired, energy-drained caregiver who, unintentionally, is communicating exertion and exhaustion.

 7. Keep ice cream on hand.
 This refreshing treat, some observers have said, may provide caregiver and Sundown Syndrome sufferer a chance to “chill out” as evening falls.